Narcissists lavish praise and attention on people to charm and win them over.

 - They make you feel guilty for not wanting to spend more time with them.

-- You start to feel jealous of other people who seem to enjoy spending time with them.
+- They make you feel jealous that other people seem to enjoy spending time with them.

 The first thing you should do if you are thinking about breaking up with them is to never tell them until you are far away from them and completely safe.